gaurish/gaurish.github.io/_posts/2014-03-11-installing-ruby-from-source-on-ubuntu-12.04-lts.markdown

 title: Installing Ruby from Source on Ubuntu 12.04 LTS
 ---

-If you need to install ruby on server, I would suggest Compiling it from source because
+If you need to install ruby on server, I would suggest Compiling it from source because:

   - When Source gets compilied on machine, you can apply compiler optimizations & get best possible performance
   - Its a global install & available system side
   - Its easiest way to install ruby.